-Parenting is not easy and we all need support.
-Becoming a parent can be the most wonderful yet challenging experience in our lives.
-A child does not arrive with a set of manualized instructions, yet I meet so many parents think they should be natural and perfect at it.
+Parenting is not easy, and we all need support.
+Becoming a parent can be the most beautiful yet challenging experience in our lives.
+A child does not arrive with a set of manualised instructions, yet I meet so many parents who think they should be natural and perfect at it.

-My intention is to promote the sense of being a “good enough parent ” rather than the perfect one on that we sometimes see on social media and in our thoughts.
-I hope to offer a safe space for you to come together, feel supported, trust your instincts and learn some strategies that you can take home and use straight away.
+I intend to promote the sense of being a “good enough parent ” rather than the perfect one that we sometimes see on social media and in our thoughts.
+I hope to offer a safe space for you to come together, feel supported, trust your instincts, and learn some strategies you can take home and use straight away.

 What is your Experience?

-- Liked the Science bit, everyday practical solutions, cycle of accept, validate manage,.Anger and meltdowns, 20th of April 2018
+- I liked the Science bit, simple, practical solutions, a cycle of acceptance, validation, anger, and meltdowns.

-- Nice Summary Sheet of take away messages, Anger and Meltdowns
+- Nice Summary Sheet of taking away messages, Anger and Meltdowns

-- Practical strategies were really helpful as was the information about the brain and how to help my child understand this too ( Stop the Worry Cycle)
+- Practical strategies were beneficial as was the information about the brain and how to help my child understand this too ( Stop the Worry Cycle)

-- Really like the physiological aspect of anxiety, understanding anxiety is normal, not to be scared of talking it through with my child. ( Stop the Worry Cycle)
+- I really like the physiological aspect of anxiety, understanding anxiety is normal, not being scared of talking it through with my child. ( Stop the Worry Cycle)

-- Would really like longer, so we could go through more practical sessions to put more into action, I would definitely come! ( Stop the Worry Cycle)
+- I would like more extended, so we could go through more practical sessions to put more into action; I would come! ( Stop the Worry Cycle)

-- I really liked the science bit and sharing with others ( Managing anger and Meltdowns)
+- I wanted the science bit and sharing with others ( Managing anger and Meltdowns)

-- We definitely going to stick to house rules and keep going with your suggestions (Cool down, Managing Anger and Meltdowns)
+- We are definitely going to stick to house rules and keep going with your suggestions (Cooldown, Managing Anger and Meltdowns)

-- Really useful and thought provoking thank you for explaining two types of tantrums I didn’t know) ( parent, Seasons Nursery)
+- Practical and thought-provoking; thank you for explaining two types of tantrums I didn’t know.

-- A 2.5 hour one and two part workshop ( sometimes less or more with employers or private gatherings)
+- A 1.5+++ hour one and two-part workshop ( sometimes less or more with employers or private gatherings)

-- They are rooted in sound clinical evidenced based practice and my experience as a mum where we have all survived the transition from baby to adulthood.
+- They are rooted in sound clinical evidence-based practise and my experience as a mother.
+We have all survived the transition from baby to adulthood.